 When Not To Lock Out Your Suspension On Your Mountain Bike?

-The suspension on your mountain bike is of utmost importance to absorb the shock that you will encounter on rough riding terrains with many rocks, roots, and jumps.
+The suspension on your mountain bike is of utmost importance to absorb the shock that you will encounter on rough-riding terrains with many rocks, roots, and jumps.
 Employing your suspension in these harsh conditions will help absorb the shock of navigating over these obstacles and help with the tires’ traction and general momentum.

 Extreme And Rough Trails

 Modern mountain bikes have suspension for a reason.
-The primary job of any suspension is to absorb the shocks that riding on a rough trail will produce, as well as provide traction of your wheels when maneuvering over harsh obstacles.
+The primary job of any suspension is to absorb the shocks that riding on a rough trail will produce, as well as provide traction for your wheels when maneuvering over harsh obstacles.